vedmichv/todoapp-codecatalyst-demo/README.md

 ![Create Space](./readme-img/prereq-4-iam.png)

-- Choose the first option **Create CodeCatalyst Create CodeCatalyst development administrator role in IAM** and IAM role will be automatically created for you.
-Click **Create development role**.
+- Choose the first option **Create CodeCatalyst development administrator role in IAM**, then Click **Create development role**.

-- Alternatively you can select an existing IAM role by selecting "Add an existing IAM role" from the add IAM role options.
+- Alternatively, you can select an existing IAM role by selecting **Add an existing IAM role** from the add IAM role options.
 The IAM role needs to contain the CodeCatalyst trust policy, as well as the following permissions:

 ```
 {